Why You Should Forgo the American Dream and Let Travel Transform Your Life

 Travel, like a surgeon, opens you up – mind, heart, and soul – and removes preconceptions, biases, and small-mindedness.
 In its place it leaves a love for the world and all people; it also entrusts you with a larger understanding of our common humanity and the quandaries we share as a planet.

-Travel is less about seeing sights than it is about searching your soul.
+Travel isn’t about sites, it’s about searching your soul.

 So on our second return to the States, traveling again wasn’t even a question.
 Every decision was made with the long term goal in mind – How will this help us be able to travel more?
 How will this give us more freedom to explore?